 1. Set-up: This is usually a one-time fee to get everything up and running on the map, add your online menu to the app, and it includes the hardware and software to your restaurant.

 2. Transaction: Most apps charge a per transaction fee, usually a percentage of each order or of net online sales made through the app.
 The fees are different depending on your restaurant’s area, with busier areas typically having higher fees.
 Some apps charge a flat monthly fee, but it’s not as common.

 Range: 10%–40% of each transaction; some have flat monthly fees

 3. Marketing: On top of your listing as a local restaurant on the app, you can also get in-app marketing services, like priority placement, promoted listings, and featured offerings that make it easier and/or more appealing for customers to choose your restaurant.
 These services are optional, best for restaurants looking to really ramp up takeout volume.

 If you’re new to online ordering, the process can seem overwhelming.
-We’re here to break down the steps you need to take to set yourself up for success with this new source of incremental revenue.
+We’re here to break down the steps you need to take to choose the best food delivery service and set yourself up for success with this new source of incremental revenue.